cheind/pytorch-blender/Readme.md

 ```

 ### Extend `PATH`
-Next, ensure Blender executable is in your environments lookup `PATH`.
+Ensure Blender executable is in your environments lookup `PATH`.
 On Windows this can be accomplished by
 ```
 set PATH=c:\Program Files\Blender Foundation\Blender 2.83;%PATH%
 ```